rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \label{block_DAG}
 \end{figure}

-Every block can contains a "declaration" by the user, or a reference to the declaration of another party.
-These declarations are digitally signed by the declaring party and form the base of any transaction.
-To do a transaction the sending user (Alice) will create a new (half)block with a declaration stating "I transfer 1 EuroToken to Bob".
+One way to view this system is that every block contains "declaration" by the user, or a reference to the declaration of another user.
+These declarations are digitally signed by the declaring party and form the first half of any transaction.

+In the case of a transaction this works as follows.
+The sending user (Alice) will create a new (half)block with a declaration stating "I transfer 1 EuroToken to Bob".
+We call this the "proposal" block.
 When Bob receives this block from Alice, he can accept it by creating a block in his own chain and returning it Alice.
+We call this the "acceptance" block.
 Before Bob accepts the block, he first validates the history of Alice by requesting enough of her chain make sure that Alice doesn't validate any of the network rules that would invalidate Bob's receiving of the money.
-Once Bob is satisfied with the correctness of Alice's transaction history he incorporates a new block declaring the acceptance of Alice's transaction.
-This block includes the hash of Alice's block, thus entangling the chains of Alice and Bob together.
-Bob now has a signed proof by Alice that the transaction happened.
-He can use this to prove the transaction happened at any point in the future.
+Once Bob is satisfied with the correctness of Alice's transaction history he creates and returns the acceptance block, finishing the transaction.
+The acceptance block includes the hash of Alice's proposal block, thus entangling the chains of Alice and Bob together.
+Bob maintains the proposal as a signed proof by Alice that the transaction happened.
+He can use this to prove that the declaration of Alice any point in the future.

 ## Gateways: Euro to EuroToken exchange